-PAR is a 10-month master’s degree program that trains students to become journalists who produce intelligent news coverage about government and politics.
+PAR is an affordable, 10-month master’s degree program that trains students to become journalists who produce intelligent news coverage about government and politics.
 A new class begins every August.
 The program’s centerpiece is a six-month paid internship covering the Illinois General Assembly’s spring session for a professional news organization.

 How do I get into PAR?

 - Desire to report on government, politics and other public affairs topics